 Article 2 provides for the establishment of Central Authorities and defines Central Authorities for purposes of the Treaty.
-For the United States, and likewise for St. Kitts and Nevis, the Central Authority is the Attorney General or a person designated by the Attorney General.
-The article provides that the Central Authorities shall communicate directly with one another for the purposes of the
+For the United States, and likewise for Belize, the Central Authority is the Attorney General or a person designated by the Attorney General.
+The article provides that the Central Authorities are to communicate directly with one another for the purposes of the Treaty.

-Treaty.

 Article 3 sets forth the circumstances under which a Requested State's Central Authority may deny assistance under the Treaty.
-A request may be denied if it relates to a military offense that would not be an offense under ordinary criminal law.
-In addition, a request may be denied if its execution would prejudice the security or other essential public interests of the Requested State, or if it is not made in conformity with the Treaty.
-Further grounds for denial are that the request relates to a political offense (a term the meaning of which is well-defined in the extradition context and expected to be defined on that basis in connection with mutual assistance) or that execution of the request would be contrary to the Constitution of the Requested State.
-This latter provision is similar to clauses in United States mutual legal assistance treaties with other countries in the region, e.g., Jamaica.

-A final ground for denial of assistance is that the request is made pursuant to provisions of the Treaty governing search and seizure (Article 14) or asset forfeiture (Article 16) and relates to conduct which would not be an offense if it has occurred in the Requested State.
-Thus, while "dual criminality" in general is not a prerequisite for assistance under this Treaty, the Requested State does retain discretion to deny a request on this basis under Articles
+A request may be denied if it relates to a military offense that would not be an offense under ordinary criminal law, if its execution would prejudice the security or other essential public interests of the Requested State, or if it is not made in conformity with the Treaty.
+A request may also be denied if it relates to a political offense (a term the meaning of which is well-defined in the extradition context and expected to be defined on that basis in connection with mutual assistance) or if execution of the request would be contrary to the Constitution of the Requested State.
+Although, as Article 1(3) makes clear, "dual criminality" is not generally a prerequisite for assistance under this Treaty, a request may be denied if it is made pursuant to provisions of the Treaty governing search and seizure (Article 14) or asset forfeiture (Article 16) and relates to conduct which would not be an offense if it had occurred in the Requested State.
+These last two grounds for denial are similar to clauses in United States mutual legal assistance treaties with other countries in the region, such as St. Kitts and Nevis.
+Article 3 also allows denial of assistance if the execution of the request requires compulsory measures in the Requested State and the request does not establish that there are reasonable grounds for believing that the criminal offense specified in the request has been committed.